Stone Temple Pilots: 2012–2013: Split with Weiland and legal proceedings

-In December 2011, Dean DeLeo told Rolling Stone, "what I'd like to see happen is the band go out and do more intimate shows – really lovely theaters around the country."
-DeLeo also commented on a possible extended reissue of Core including live archived material, "We have tons of live recordings from that era, and we didn't multi-track record that stuff.
-There's no fixes, so they'd sound incredible if we just master them."
-On January 2, 2012, Scott Weiland also commented on the 20th anniversary of Core, saying "Well, we're doing a lot of special things.
-[There's] a lot of archival footage that we're putting together, a coffee table book, hopefully a brand new album – so many ideas.
-A box set and then a tour, of course."
-On June 26, STP released its first-ever concert film, Alive in the Windy City, on DVD and Blu-ray.
+On June 26, 2012, STP released its first-ever concert film, Alive in the Windy City, on DVD and Blu-ray.
 The performance was filmed at a sold-out show in March 2010 at the Riviera Theatre in Chicago.

-From then on, the band began to experience problems, and suspicions were raised that tensions within the band had arisen once again.
-Despite the band's claims that their fall tour would be celebrating the 20th anniversary of Core, this did not happen.
-On September 17, at a show in Abbotsford, British Columbia, the band arrived nearly two hours late, and cut their set 30 minutes short, angering many fans.
+During the tour launched to celebrate the 20th anniversary of Core, the band began to experience issues, and suspicions were raised that problems within the band had arisen once again.
+On September 17, at a show in Abbotsford, British Columbia, the band arrived nearly two hours late and cut their set 30 minutes short, angering many fans.
 The following day, the band released a brief statement announcing that that night's show in Lethbridge, Alberta was cancelled due to Weiland being ordered to go on "48 hours complete vocal rest due to strained vocal cords."
 On December 7, in response to a public declaration from Weiland that he was "completely open" to returning to Velvet Revolver and a radio DJ's questions about the state of that band, Slash (Weiland's former bandmate with Velvet Revolver) told Minneapolis/St. Paul radio station 93X that he had heard rumors Weiland had been fired from Stone Temple Pilots, citing this as a possible reason for Weiland's eagerness to return to Velvet Revolver, something that he quickly dismissed.
 On February 27, 2013, Stone Temple Pilots fired Weiland, marking the band's first lineup change.
 The firing was officially announced as Weiland left on tour with his solo band.
 Both parties issued lawsuits over the right to perform with the Stone Temple Pilots name; both were settled out of court, with the DeLeo brothers and Kretz retaining the rights to perform under the name.